 It is hardly possible to guess the sequence of characters of the digital code of cryptographic keys.
 This makes blockchain technology one of the best for financial transactions.
 At the same time, wallet hacking happens, so it is better to connect them to the network only for the duration of transactions and store them offline the rest of the time.

-This technology allows users to make anonymous payments and cross-border transfers between any jurisdiction.
-Anonymity allows you to hide the direction of payment and its amount in order to avoid paying taxes.
+This technology allows users to make anonymous payments and cross-border transfers between jurisdictions.
+Anonymity allows you to hide the direction of payment and its amount to avoid paying taxes.
 Crypto blockchain-based payments also provide an opportunity to overcome sanctions regimes.

 How does blockchain payment processing work?

 Blockchain-based transaction processing is built on a distributed ledger to maximise the benefits of the technology.
 In such shared registries, all data entered is collected, synchronised, and verified.
 Due to distributed ledgers, the blockchain remains decentralised since all transactions are repeatedly confirmed by independent network nodes worldwide.

 How is blockchain used in payments?

 Blockchain offers a comprehensive solution with all the features essential for payment processing.
 Transactions recorded in the blockchain are verified in a distributed peering (peer-to-peer) network, which significantly complicates the counterfeiting of sending and receiving funds.
 In addition, smart contracts allow for the automation of processes and transactions are carried out in seconds.
 Finally, blockchain payment processing can be customised to the needs of almost any type of service, making it one of the most versatile options.